torchnyu/blog/_posts/2020-12-04-lift-your-weights.md

 for solving problems.
 They'll read textbooks or watch lectures.
 They'll go to study sessions and listen to a classmate solve a problem.
 They'll go to office hours and have the professor solve the problem.
-None of these are necessarily bad.
+Again, none of these are necessarily bad.
 But they're not the same as solving problems.

+And when it comes to make or break situations like a tough exam or a challenging lab, the students aren't used to that feeling of straining against the bar.
+They'll see others tackling the problems and surmise that the others are simply smarter or more talented.
+That's not true.
+The others are just practicing properly.
+They understand the technique.

 What's dangerous about problem solving versus weight lifting is that it's super easy to watch people solve problems and think you're learning.
 Nobody watches people lift weights and thinks it'll make them a better weight lifter.
 Yet so many people watch people solve problems and think it'll make them a better problem solver.

+However what's wonderful about problem solving is that it's very easy to accidentally practice.
+If you work on a side project that's fun, or if you start interviewing for companies, or start learning math, you'll practice problem solving.
+I didn't set out to do well in my CS classes.
+I've just spent hours banging my head against NGINX configs, or teaching myself Ruby or figuring out how AWS works.
+And yet my problem solving skills improved from all of those.

 If there's one big divide between CS majors, it's those who practice problem solving and those who practice watching other people solve